 Music Network is launching its Grade-1-a-thon Challenge and is calling on participants of all ages to join in and help raise the funds needed to establish a national bank of musical instruments for use by people over the age of 65.

 By taking part in the Grade-1-a-thon Challenge, you can learn to play the musical instrument of your dreams, with the added motivation that comes from asking friends and family for sponsorship.
-We've teamed up with the Royal Irish Academy of Music for the Grade-1-a-thon Challenge so that participants can take their Royal Irish Academy of Music Grade 1 exams online free of charge (subject to limited availability).
-Exams will be held between April and June 2021.
-At Music Network we want to get the nation playing.
+We've teamed up with the Royal Irish Academy of Music for the Grade-1-a-thon Challenge so that participants can take their Royal Irish Academy of Music Grade 1 exams online free of charge (our allocation of free exams is now full, but you can still apply for your Grade 1 exam at the standard rate).
+Music Network we want to get the nation playing.
 Taking up a musical instrument might seem a bit daunting at first, but with a little practice every day you’ll soon reap the rewards.
 Is it hard work?
 Sometimes.
 Is it worth it?
 ALWAYS!

 Ready to take the plunge?
 Here are 5 steps to getting started: